 The most amazing part of the river swim came right at the very end.
 As the river dead ended, we swam through a waterfall into a circular room where light poured in from above ground.
 Everyone just floated there, mesmerized by the light and the rushing water that drowned out all other sounds.

 But ultimately it was time to depart.
-A bit damp and a lot tired, we left the river and gathered our things, ready for the quick trip back to the hotel.
+A bit damp and a lot tired, we left the river and gathered our things, ready for the quick trip back to our hotel, Occidental at Xcaret Destination.
 And a nap.